hunterrudnet/rave/README.md

+The backend lives at the following URL: https://github.com/hunterrudnet/rave-backend/

 # Create env with necessary variables
 In order to run Auth0 correctly, you need to create a .env file in the root directory with the following variables: